applicaster/developer.applicaster.com/book/analytics/client_side_api/client_side_api.md

 - Whenever possible, keep property values under 100 characters
   - Facebook App Analytics will not accept larger values and we will cut off such values at 100 characters
 - Default properties should only be for qualities that are important to answering questions about the data across all levels of behavior.
-  - Please get approval from the M&M team before putting in the time and effort to create a default property.
+  - Please get approval from the Zapp team before putting in the time and effort to create a default property.
 - For characteristics about a user which are depedent on state, time, or actions, make sure to stores these as event properties as well as user profile properties.
   - For example, if an analyst wants to understand the user flow for users registering via the SSO, being able to filter the data on the event level for wether or not the user was registered at any given point in time will help them break the behavior into 'before' and 'after' stages of the conversion point.
   - If this state is only stored in the analytic properties storage as a user property according to last status, such analysis would not be possible.